Statement of Purpose Example The Application Process

 How long is the JET Programme Statement of Purpose?

 According to JET Program USA FAQs – “No. It must be no more than two pages long.
 You will need to copy and paste your essay into a text field in the online application portal to generate a standardized format.
 If your essay is more than two pages when pasted into the field, any additional pages beyond the second will not be reviewed.
-It is your responsibility review your essay and make sure that it fits within the required field.”
+It is your responsibility to review your essay and make sure that it fits within the required field.”

-From my experience, it’s not more 2 pages double spaced, 12 Times New Roman font in Microsoft Word.
+From my experience, it’s not more 2 pages double-spaced, 12 Times New Roman font in Microsoft Word.

 Brainstorming